YoffeG/PyDynamicaLC/README.md

 RUNNING MULTINEST
 ===

 The following two dictionaries are required to run the MultiNest fitter example.
-The fitter uses TTVFaster-based dynamical modelling to optimize the planetary masses, delta_ex and delta_ey (ex and ey for the inner planets) of the input system.
+The fitter uses TTVFaster-based dynamical modeling to optimize the planetary masses, delta_ex, and delta_ey (ex and ey for the inner planets) of the input system.
 Since TTVFaster is currently the only option for the optimization routine, LC_mode should either be "circ" or "ecc".

  ## MultiNest_params: Optimization parameters for MultiNest
     # mode: Optimization mode.
 At this moment, this can only be "TTVFaster" (string)